neoluigi4123/Gelbooru-Image-Downloader/README.md

 You just have to follow the instruction in the [last release](https://github.com/neoluigi4123/Gelbooru-Image-Downloader/releases/latest) then you're good to go!

 However, if you want to use an older version of the software, you can go over the release tab on the right, then chose your version..
 Good luck!
-I must say that newer version fixes issue while other may not work fine.
+I must say that newer version fixes issue while other may not work fine (or not at all).

 ![image](https://github.com/user-attachments/assets/da2f524c-178d-46f3-b609-e8a65f8e25fa)